yxlin/yxlin/README.md

 **`A Side Hustle (Developer/Creator)`**

 An amateur software developer.
 This project is a journey to build a beautiful world.
-Projects are converted from my previous unfinished work in disks and in clouds, hoping them to make the world a wonderful place.
+Projects are converted from my previous unfinished work in disks and clouds.
+So let's make the world a wonderful place.

 ---